resatarikan/SQL-tips-and-tricks/README.md

 Assigning an alias to a calculated field can also be problematic when it comes to window functions.

-In this example the the `CASE` statement is being applied AFTER the window function has executed:
+In this example the `CASE` statement is being applied AFTER the window function has executed:

 ```SQL
 /*